GeorgiosIoannouCoder/socialpulse2/README.md

 ## Usage

-To try the SocialPulse application click on this [link](https://socialpulse-9a2adcafece8.herokuapp.com/)!
+To try the SocialPulse2 application click on this [link](https://socialpulse-9a2adcafece8.herokuapp.com/)!

 You can use the following two accounts to test the application in case that you do not want to register: